gto76/python-cheatsheet/README.md

 ```

 ### Inside Function Definition
-**Splat combines zero or more positional arguments into tuple, while splatty-splat combines zero or more keyword arguments into dictionary.**
+**Splat combines zero or more positional arguments into a tuple, while splatty-splat combines zero or more keyword arguments into a dictionary.**
 ```python
 def add(*a):
     return sum(a)